xunluoshan/xunluoshan.github.io/_posts/2025-03-01-oxford-textbook-1-1.md

 ## Two distinct capacities

 1.collect clinical data (obj, accurate) & organize, communicate the data

-    need: skill & knowledge of clinical phenomena {:.info}
+   need: skill & knowledge of clinical phenomena{:.info}

 2.intuitive understand each individual

    need: knowledge of human nature and experience from former patients {:.info}

 #### how to develop